 The Peer Support Network

 This program is a national network of people living with liver disease that have offered to share their experiences with others.
 It was developed by the Canadian Liver Foundation as a means to link Canadians like you who have been diagnosed with a liver disease, have a family member who has liver disease or care for someone who suffers from liver disease to talk about your concerns with a peer with a similar experience.

-We are fortunate to welcome new volunteers to all of our events, and are extremely fortunate for the individuals who have been with us as long-standing volunteers.
+We are fortunate to welcome new volunteers and participants to all of our events, and are extremely fortunate for the individuals who continue to support us year after year.

 We are incredibly grateful to all of our amazing volunteers, supporters and participants who help make all of this possible.
 Your donations and hard work are what keep hope alive for all of us who search for an end to liver disease.